 - 1/2 Tbsp baking POWDER (NOT baking SODA, it's not the same)

-Spray the cooking rack of your air fryer with PAM, or rub with some cooking oil to reduce sticking.
+- Lightly rub the cooking rack of your air fryer with some cooking oil to reduce sticking.
 Arrange the chicken wings on the rack so that there is some space between the wings to allow for free air circulation.